Visit

 3

-Total Administrative Degree Credits 16
+Total Administrative Degree Required Credits 16

 Electives

-Choose two (2) from the following courses:
+Students must select two courses from the following list:

 • Introduces the application of fundamental business principles to local, national, and international forums.
 This course examines the relationship of economic systems, governance, regulations, and law upon business operations.
 It surveys the concepts of career development, business ownership, finance and accounting, economics, marketing, management, operations, human resources, regulations, and business ethics.
 Course is not repeatable for credit.